ISISComputingGroup/ibex_developers_manual/Reflectometry-Configuration.md

 Add jaws-specific parameters and related drivers for a given jawset, i.e. horizontal and vertical gaps and centres.

 #### Required arguments:
-- `slit_number`: The number of the jawset for which to add the parameters
+- `slit_number`: The number of the jawset for which to add the parameters; this is the suffix of the JAW so can be `1a` if the jaw pv is `JAWS1A

 #### Optional arguments:
 - `rbv_to_sp_tolerance`: